PhD Qualifying Exam in Scientific Computing

 - M. T. Heat, Scientific Computing, McGraw Hill, 1997.

-- Unconstrained optimization: Newton methods, line search methods, trust region methods, quasi-Newton methods, nonlinear least square problems
+- Unconstrained optimization: Newton methods, line search methods, trust region methods, quasi-Newton methods

 - Constrained optimization: linear programming, simplex method, equality and inequality constraints, Lagrange multiplier algorithms, active set strategy, interior point methods, sequential quadratic programming, penalty and barrier methods.

 - I. Griva, S. G. Nash and A. Sofer, Linear and nonlinear programming, 2nd edition, SIAM, Philadelphia, 2009.

 - J. Nocedal and S.J.
 Wright, Numerical Optimization, Springer.